 the name of the environment to clone (ipkiss3):

-When successful, conda info –envs now lists your newly created environment.
+conda info --envs now lists your newly created environment.
 If you have a valid license file installed in your IPKISS installation, it will automatically be copied to the new virtualenv as well.